181st Infantry Regiment (United States): History

-Massachusetts Army and the American Revolution
+American Revolutionary War

-The soldiers of the 2nd Middlesex Regiment fought at the Battle of Lexington and Concord on 19 April 1775.
+Soldiers of the 2nd Regiment of Militia of Middlesex fought at the Battle of Lexington and Concord on 19 April 1775.
 The regiment was reorganized and entered the Massachusetts Army as elements of Prescott's Regiment, Thomas' Regiment, Bridge's Regiment, Nixon's Regiment, and Johnathan Brewer's Regiment of the Massachusetts Line.

 The units were redesignated on 1 January 1776 as the 6th Continental Regiment, the 13th Massachusetts Regiment, and the 23rd Continental Regiment of the Continental Line, and fought in the following campaigns: the Battle of Lexington and Concord, the Siege of Boston(Bunker Hill), the Battle of Long Island, the Battle of Trenton, the Battle of Princeton, the Battle of Saratoga, and the Battle of Monmouth.

 The regiment is additionally entitled to battle honors through the 104th Infantry (Hampshire Regiment) for Battle of Quebec 1775 and Rhode Island 1780.

 War of 1812

 The 181st Infantry is one of only nineteen Army National Guard units with campaign credit for the War of 1812.
 The Massachusetts militia was one of the largest, best equipped, and best trained of any of the state militias but support for the war in New England was lukewarm at best.
 As a consequence, no Massachusetts units were federalized until 1814, although as state units they were active in guarding the state's coastline.
 Only after Great Britain burned Washington City and generally increased its naval pressure on the East Coast did Massachusetts allow its militias to be mustered into federal service.